Inside Job Exposed: Unmasking a Reportable Insider Threat

 2. Abuse of Privileges

-Privileged access provides individuals with extensive over an organization’s systems, applications, or data.
+Privileged access provides individuals with extensive control over an organization’s systems, applications, or data.
 However, when these privileges are misused or abused, it presents a significant insider threat.
 Examples of privilege abuse include unauthorized access to sensitive information, altering or deleting critical data, or using privileged accounts for personal gain.

 Organizations should establish strict access controls and regularly review privileged accounts to prevent misuse.
 Implementing a principle of least privilege, where employees only have access to the resources necessary for their job functions, can minimize the potential for insider threats.
 Additionally, conducting periodic audits and continuous monitoring of privileged activities can help detect any abuse of privileges and enable timely reporting.